Ha Soo Whang: Dance

 Before Whang began her work, "respectable" Korean women did not dance, and men did so only when they were intoxicated.
 Whang did not teach dance herself, but rather found dancers who were willing to teach and connected them with students.
 Susan Chun Lee and Chai Yong Ha were two dancers she worked closely with in this capacity.
 Whang organized performances until 1942, when the International Institute was dissolved.
 She left Hawaii in 1943.
 Her work promoting Korean dance and culture in Hawaii was continued first by Halla Pai Huhm, then Mary Jo Freshley.

 Personal life

 Her family was involved with the Korean National Association and her brothers were ordained Methodist ministers.
-Her nieces, Mary and Elizabeth, came to live with her in Hawaii after their mother, Chang Tae Sun, passed away.
+Her nieces, Mary and Elizabeth, came to live with her in Hawaii after their mother, Chang Tae Sun, died.